 For high-speed source synchronous interfaces such as POS-PHY 4 and the Parallel RapidIO standard, the source synchronous clock rate is not a byte- or SERDES-rate multiple of the data rate.
-Byte alignment is necessary for these protocols because the source synchronous clock does not provide a byte or word boundary since the clock is one half the data rate, not one eighth.
+Byte alignment is necessary for these protocols since the source synchronous clock does not provide a byte or word boundary since the clock is one half the data rate, not one eighth.
 The Stratix II GX device's high-speed differential I/O circuitry provides dedicated data realignment circuitry for user-controlled byte boundary shifting.
 This simplifies designs while saving ALM resources.
-You can use an ALM-based state machine to signal the shift of receiver byte boundaries until a specified pattern is detected to indicate byte alignment.
+The designer can use an ALM-based state machine to signal the shift of receiver byte boundaries until a specified pattern is detected to indicate byte alignment.

-Fast PLL and Channel Layout
+Fast PLL & Channel Layout

 The receiver and transmitter channels are interleaved such that each I/O bank on the left side of the device has one receiver channel and one transmitter channel per LAB row.
-Figure 2-90 shows the fast PLL and channel layout in the EP2SGX30C/D and EP2SGX60C/D devices.
-Figure 2-91 shows the fast PLL and channel layout in EP2SGX60E, EP2SGX90E/F, and EP2SGX130G devices.
+Figure 2-89 shows the fast PLL and channel layout in the EP2SGX30C/D and EP2SGX60C/D devices.
+Figure 2-90 shows the fast PLL and channel layout in EP2SGX60E, EP2SGX90E/F, and EP2SGX130G devices.

+Figure 2-89.
+Fast PLL & Channel Layout in the EP2SGX30C/D & EP2SGX60C/D Devices Note (1)

+(1) See Table 2-41 for the number of channels each device supports.

 Figure 2-90.
-Fast PLL and Channel Layout in the EP2SGX30C/D and EP2SGX60C/D Devices Note (1)

-(1) See Table 2-38 for the number of channels each device supports.

-Figure 2-91.
-Fast PLL and Channel Layout in the EP2SGX60E to EP2SGX130 Devices Note (1)
+Fast PLL & Channel Layout in the EP2SGX60E to EP2SGX130 Devices Note (1)

-(1) See Tables 2-39 through Tables 2-41 for the number of channels each device supports.
+(1) See Tables 2-42 through Tables 2-44 for the number of channels each device supports.